January 21 - May 6, 2025

 Hybrid Course: In Person & On Zoom

 In this workshop, we will review how to create adaptive strategies to address the needs and dance goals of different types of dancers – each with their own unique body and mind and individual goals as an artist.
 This will be a practical class in which Irene will demonstrate strategies adapting to individual volunteers.
-The volunteers must present specific dance goals of their own, especially focused on dance issues pertaining to the foot such as: functional and dysfunctional pronation, balance issues, pushing off and landing from a jump or leap, etc.
+The volunteers must present specific dance goals of their own, especially focused on dance issues pertaining to the foot such as: functional and dysfunctional pronation, balance issues, pushing off and landing from a jump or leap, etc. Irene will teach a series of warm-up & training choreographies, Then she will coach dance volunteers.

 We will all practice and see the results – Irene will measure “before-and-after” differences in the desired performance of the strategies she will devise, which can include specific warm-ups, movement sequences, increased clarity about anatomy/kinesiology the joint motions and muscle use patterns required to perform the dance skill, imagery, and pursuit of clear spatial and theatrical intent.